rixiobarrios/outcomes/roadmap/techinterview.md

   - Review the [GA Profile Resource Guide](https://docs.google.com/document/d/1xdfwDtk_2ds5NaPzQxxlcPa0tjvTa52WNrOAPeqTtdE/edit?usp=sharing) for Q&A and tips.
 - Interview Prep - Continue to prepare and practice for interviews including more technical interview prep using the resources below.
   - Keep practicing your answers to common interview questions using the [Interview Question Generator](https://www.interviewquestiongenerator.com/en-US/).
 - Catch Up - Be working on any remaining job seeker toolkit items that have not be completed.
+Late work will no longer be accepted, but you will need each piece in your toolkit for your job search.
 - Start Applying - Start applying for jobs and track them in your personal job tracker!
 Aim for at least 3 - 4 applications before graduation.
 Reach out for any help you need customizing your application materials.

 ## Further Reading and Resources: